When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

-They must deform less than 40mm when under maximum pressure load and only 15mm when under a pressure load of 30N the minimum pressure applied.
+They must deform less than 40mm when under maximum pressure load and only 15mm under a pressure load of 30N, the minimum pressure applied.

-An appropriate number of reflective stickers either need to be applied to the helmet and sold with them already applied, or they can be supplied with the helmet as long as their specific instructions as to where they need to be applied and what size is required.
+An appropriate number of reflective stickers either need to be applied to the helmet or supplied with the helmet as long as specific instructions are provided as to where they need to be applied and what size is required.

-The accessories will be examined thoroughly to ensure the equipment has no negative effect on the helmet/visor and that they will still comply with the standard requirements.
+The accessories will be examined thoroughly to ensure the equipment has no negative effect on the helmet/visor and still complies with the standard requirements.